By the end of this section, you will be able to:

 If what we have described so far were the whole story of the evolution of stars and elements, we would have a big problem on our hands.
 We will see in later chapters that in our best models of the first few minutes of the universe, everything starts with the two simplest elements—hydrogen and helium (plus a tiny bit of lithium).
 All the predictions of the models imply that no heavier elements were produced at the beginning of the universe.
 Yet when we look around us on Earth, we see lots of other elements besides hydrogen and helium.
 These elements must have been made (fused) somewhere in the universe, and the only place hot enough to make them is inside stars.
 One of the fundamental discoveries of twentieth-century astronomy is that the stars are the source of most of the chemical richness that characterizes our world and our lives.

-We have already seen that carbon and some oxygen are manufactured inside the lower-mass stars that become red giants.
+We have already seen that carbon, oxygen, and some other elements are made inside lower-mass stars during the red-giant stage.
 But where do the heavier elements we know and love (such as the silicon and iron inside Earth, and the gold and silver in our jewelry) come from?
 The kinds of stars we have been discussing so far never get hot enough at their centers to make these elements.
-It turns out that such heavier elements can be formed only late in the lives of more massive stars.
+It turns out that these heavier elements are formed later in the lives more massive stars, as well as during explosions that can mark the end of the lives of some stars.